Promignis/imapSmtp/Specs.md

 3. **Delete** - Can delete any user

 ## API's
-These are just a summary of all the apis that will be provided.
-A more detailed doc with request and response will be added in future.
+These are just a summary of all the apis that will be provided in current and future versions.

-1. **Address**
+1. **Address -- no multi address support in current version**
     1. Add a new email address for a User
     2. Delete an existing Address
     3. Get Address info
     4. List All Addresses for a User
     5. Update Address information
-2. **Auth**
+2. **Auth **
     1. Authenticate (login) user
     2. Logout User
-3. **Mailboxes**
+3. **Mailboxes -- no custom mailbox support in current version**
     1. Create new custom Mailbox
     2. Delete a custom Mailbox
     3. List all Mailboxes for a User
     4. Update Mailboxes for a User (System Mailboxes can not be updated, Only custom mailboxes can be)
 4. **User**
     1. Create New User or Users
-    2. Delete a User or Users
+    2. Delete a User or Users *-- not in current version*
-    3. List all Users (paginated)(For user management view)
+    3. List all Users (paginated)(For user management view) *-- not in current version*
-    4. Update User Attributes
+    4. Update User Attributes *-- not in current version*
         1. Change Password
         2. Change Role
         3. Update User profile
         4. Update User Settings
-    5. Get User info
+    5. Get User info *-- not in current version*
         1. Get Profile info
         2. Get Settings info
         3. Get Usage and Quota info
         4. Get Events (From the events collection)
 5. **Messages**
     1. List Messages in a Mailbox
-    2. Search Messages (paginated) (Based on some filter values like from , to , subject , date)
+    2. Search Messages (paginated) (Based on some filter values like from , to , subject , date) *-- not in current version*
-    3. Delete a message or Messages
+    3. Delete a message or Messages *-- not in current version*
-    4. Delete all messages from a mailbox
+    4. Delete all messages from a mailbox *-- not in current version*
     5. Get a particular message
     6. Get a particular thread
-    7. Create and Update a draft message
+    7. Create and Update a draft message *-- not in current version*
-    8. Update a message
+    8. Update a message *-- not in current version*
         1. Update message flags
         2. Move a message to a different mailbox
-    9. Download Message attachment
+    9. Download Message attachment *-- not in current version*
     10. Send
         1. Send a new Message
         2. Forward an existing message